Symmetry energy and neutron star properties in the saturated Nambu-Jona-Lasinio model: Results and discussions

 Now, we turn to the NS properties with the EOS obtained in the NJL model.
-The mass-radius relation of NS's can be obtained by solving the standard Tolman-Oppenheimer-Volkoff (TOV) equation~\cite{Op39,Tol39}.
-We adopt the EOS's obtained in this work at densities above half the saturation density, while since at lower densities NS matter transitions to inhomogeneous phase, we employ the standard low-density EOS~\cite{Ba71,Ii97}.
-A detailed treatment of the core-crust transition can give a transition density different from half the saturation density~\cite{bi15}.
-It is, however, found in our calculations that the small difference in the transition density does not have visible effects on the NS radii.
-Shown in Fig.~\ref{fns2} are NS mass-radius relations with the cases same as in Fig.\ref{fsym2}.
-We see all cases can give rise to the NS maximum mass larger than $2M_\odot$, satisfying the maximum mass constraint~\cite{pd14,ja15}.
-With the given cutoff, the isovector-scalar interaction does not have significant effects on the high-density EOS since the scalar density and nucleon effective mass are small at high densities.
-Thus, the NS maximum mass that is dominated by the high-density EOS does not change much by the isovector-scalar coupling, as seen in the upper panel of Fig.~\ref{fns2}.
+The NS mass-radius relation can be obtained by solving the standard Tolman-Oppenheimer-Volkoff (TOV) equation~\cite{Op39,Tol39}.
+Here, we consider the simple compositions for NS matter: neutrons, protons, electrons and muons.
+We adopt the EOS's obtained in this work at densities above half the saturation density, while we employ the standard low-density EOS~\cite{Ba71,Ii97} since at lower densities NS matter transitions to inhomogeneous phase.
+Shown in Fig.~\ref{fns2} are the NS mass-radius relations with the cases same as in Fig.\ref{fsym2}.
+As seen in the upper panel of Fig.~\ref{fns2}, the NS maximum mass does not change much by the isovector-scalar coupling, since the latter does not have significant effects on the high-density EOS that dominates the NS maximum mass.
 While the NS radius is primarily determined by the slope of the symmetry energy in the density range of 1 to $2\rho_0$~\cite{la07,la01}, the different $L$, shown in the upper panel of Fig.~\ref{fsym2}, can account for the large extent of different NS radii.
 The radius of a canonical NS without the isovector-scalar coupling is about 13.7 km, locating at a reasonable position among various predictions ~\cite{ji07a,la07,li06} and extractions from recent observations~\cite{st16,bog13,pou14,hei14,latt14,oz15} ranging roughly from 10 to 15 km.
 With decreasing the isovector-scalar coupling, the NS radius reduces accordingly.
-For instance, with $G_{\rho S}=-0.5G_{SV}$, the radius of the $1.4M_\odot$ NS is decreased to be 13 $km$, which is the same as the lower limit extracted from the observation of 4U 1608-52~\cite{pou14}.
+For instance, with $G_{\rho S}=-0.7G_{SV}$, the radius of the $1.4M_\odot$ NS is decreased to be 13.0 $km$.